EvanKepner/mutatest/README.rst

 1. Scan for your existing Python package, or use the input source location.
 2. Create an abstract syntax tree (AST) from the source files.
 3. Identify locations in the code that may be mutated (line and column).
+If you are running with :code:`coverage` the sample is restricted only to lines that are marked as covered in the :code:`.coverage` file.
 4. Take a random sample of the identified locations.
 5. Apply a mutation at the location by modifying a copy of the AST and writing a new cache file to the appropriate :code:`__pycache__` location with the source file statistics.